 N-acetylcysteine is recommended at 200mg three times per day.

 The ability of NAC to enhance methylmercury excretion when given orally, its relatively low toxicity, and its wide availability in the clinical setting indicate that it may be an ideal therapeutic agent for use in cases of methylmercury poisoning.
 [Environ Health Perspectives, 1998, 106(5): pp.267-71]

 Earlier concerns over NAC causing mercury to accumulate in the brain and kidneys, as can occur with L-cysteine, now appear to be unfounded.
 The initial concerns were opinions only, based on L-cysteine research, not NAC research.
 Still, some clinicians feel that symptom worsening occurs with the use of large doses of NAC (over 300mg per day), especially if they already have elevated levels of L-cysteine.
-If L-cystiene levels are elevated, cystiene containing products such as protein powders should be avoided.
+If L-cysteine levels are elevated, cysteine-containing products such as protein powders should be avoided.

 NAC helps break down mucus.
 Double-blind research has found that NAC supplements improved symptoms and prevented recurrences in people with chronic bronchitis.
 NAC may also protect lung tissue through its antioxidant activity.